MonoGame/monogame.github.io/website/content/blog/2024-12-01-a-year-in-review.md

 ### So far in the last year we:

-* Now have recurring Patreon subscriptions of $788/month
+* Now have recurring subscriptions (Patreon, Github & PayPal) of almost $2000 a month
 * Refreshed the website, with more focus on the creators and their titles \- Thanks Chris (ArisTurtle)
 * Overhauled the documentation site and increased the content by more than 500%, with even more to come
 * Released 3.8.2